-New York or Lisbon.
-All around the world, guest services are overloaded with all kind of questions from clients.
-Even though it may seem like a boring task, quickly addressing client’s simple inquiries affects deeply the guest experience.
+London or Mexico.
+All around the world, guest services are overloaded with all kinds of questions from clients.
+Even though it may seem like a boring task, quickly addressing clients’ simple inquiries deeply affects the guest experience.

-One common mistake that hoteliers do is to consider guest experience only the experience provided during guest staying.
-But pre-stay service is also a crucial part of it.
+One common mistake that hoteliers make is to consider the guest experience as the only one provided during their stay.
+But the pre-stay service is also a crucial part.
 Therefore, pre-stay queries should not be underestimated.

-The fact is those uncomplicated and countless, yet important, questions take away precious time and productivity from hotel staff.
-The staff could be attracting more business to your hotel, instead of repeating themselves.
-I’m sure that you, hotelier, can’t help thinking: “is there a better way to deal with this?”
+The fact is those uncomplicated and countless, yet important, questions take away precious time and productivity from the hotel staff.
+They could be attracting more business to your hotel, instead of repeating themselves.
+I’m sure that you, hotelier, can’t help but wonder: “Is there a better way to deal with this?”

 Well, there is!
-Many hotels are investing in FAQs or in chatbots (automated FAQs) as a way to ease the mind of the incoming guest and, at the same time, giving reservations agents time to focus on sales.
-Travelers can find answers to questions on their own, instead of contacting hotel staff on an individual basis.
+Many hotels are investing in FAQs or virtual assistants as a way to ease the mind of the incoming guest and, at the same time, giving reservation agents time to focus on sales.
+Travelers can find answers to questions on their own, rather than directly contacting hotel staff on a regular basis.

-To make your life a bit easier, here comes 4 main topics you should cover on your hotel website so your guest experience goes smoothly.
+To make your life a bit easier, here come 4 main topics you should cover on your hotel website so your guest experience goes smoothly.